 I listened to George Benson.

-I wore a long-sleeved shirt, and immediately began to regret it as soon as I left the house.
 I didn't want to be a sweaty slick on the tram, so I walked to Brunswick Street with the intention of catching a tram.
-One just left as I got there, one of those long new, ones with numbers of articulations.
-I'd just missed it.
+One just crossed Gertrude Street as I got there, one of those long new, ones with numbers of articulations.
+I just missed it.
 But there was another coming, so I crossed over to catch it.
 But Brunswick Street was bumper to bumper.
 The first tram had simply crossed the intersection and stopped.
 The second one would take an age to get to me.
 The first one was going nowhere.
 I might as well walk to the interchange at Victoria Parade, so I did.

 "Excuse me," she said again.
 I couldn't hear her, but I knew what she was saying.